 August 12th saw the next call to arms, but again the weather played a cruel joke on the men of the 97th, the mission being scrubbed yet again; it was beginning to appear that someone was playing a rather frustrating joke at the expense of the eager young men.

 Their next mission, detailed on the 16th was then again called.
 This time was ‘third time lucky’ and the following day the first official mission of the Eighth Air Force was given the green light.
 At 15:12 six B-17s in two waves of three left the runway at Polebrook and history was made.
-After rendezvousing with their RAF Spitfire escorts, they headed for the French coast only to turn away and head for home when just ten miles from the enemy’s coast.
+After rendezvousing with their ninety-seven RAF Spitfire escorts, they headed for the French coast only to turn away and head for home when just ten miles from the enemy’s coast.
 This time it was not the weather at fault, the mission was a planned feint to tease the Luftwaffe away from the main force following behind – a group of Twelve B-17s from each of the 342nd, 414th and 340th BS.

-Amongst this force were three of the Eighth’s most prestigious personnel; the Group’s Commander Colonel Frank Armstrong Jnr who sat beside Major Paul Tibbbets (Tibbets was to go on and drop the first Atomic bomb on Hiroshima thus ending the war with Japan) in ‘Butcher Shop‘; whilst in the second wave flew General Ira Eaker, Commanding General of the entire Eighth Air Force, in ‘Yankee Doodle‘.
+Amongst the main force following on, were three of the Eighth’s most prestigious personnel; the Group’s Commander Colonel Frank Armstrong Jnr who sat beside Major Paul Tibbbets (Tibbets was to go on and drop the first Atomic bomb on Hiroshima thus ending the war with Japan) in ‘Butcher Shop‘; whilst in the second wave flew General Ira Eaker, Commanding General of the entire Eighth Air Force, in ‘Yankee Doodle‘.
 Bombing results were ‘good’, the clear skies proving to be the bombardiers best friend that day.
 All aircraft returned, the only casualty being a pigeon that hit the windshield of one of the B-17s as it approached Polebrook.
 The first mission was over, the ice had been broken.

 This first mission, a trip to Rouen, preceded several attacks across the low countries, until in the November when the Group (previously assigned to the Eighth on September 14th) transferred to the Twelfth Air Force.
 They were now heading for North Africa.
 Over the period 18-20th November the air echelons departed Polebrook heading for Hurn before flying on to North Africa.
 The Ground echelons left shortly after, a point at which the 97th’s connection with Polebrook ceased leaving nothing but a legacy behind.